pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 (5, 11)
 (2, 7)

-We could take the first one (the 5 one) and multiply it by 11.
+We could take the first one we made up above (the polynomial that takes a 5 and gives us a 1) and multiply it by 11.

-We could take the second one (the 2 one) and multiply it by 7).
+We could take the second one (the polynomial that takes a 2 and gives us a 1) and multiply it by 7).

 What would we get if we took the first one (the 5 one, that we multiplied by 11) and gave it 5?